usuaero/MachUpX/CreatingInputFiles.md

             If "type" is "file", the following key is required:

             "path" : (string)
                 Path to file containing either a JSON object describing the airfoil formatted as above or tabulated data of airfoil coefficients as a function of angle of attack and Reynolds number (described below).

         Any number of airfoils can be defined for the aircraft simply by repeating the above structure within the "airfoils" dict.
 MachUp pulls from these airfoil definitions as needed, depending on which airfoils are specified for the wings.

-    "wings" : (dict)
+    "wing_segments" : (dict)
         Gives the lifting surfaces for the aircraft.
 Wings, stabilizers, fins, etc. are all treated the same in numerical lifting-line and so should be included here as wings.
+MachUp is set up so the user can define complex geometries by attaching the ends of different wing segments together (for an example, see the /examples directory).
+Any number of wing segments can be defined by the user.

+        "<WING_SEGMENT_NAME>" : (dict)

+            "name" : (string)

+            "ID" : (uint)
+                ID tag of the wing segments used for specifying which other wing segments are defined relative to it.
+May not be 0.

+            "is_main" : (bool)
+                Specifies whether this wing segment is part of the main wing (used for determining reference lengths and areas).

+            "side" : (string)
+                May be "right", "left", or "both".
+Defines which side(s) of the aircraft the wing segment appears on.
+If "both", the wing segment will be mirrored across the x-z plane.

+            "connect_to" : (dict)
+                Places the origin for the wing segment.
+This can be defined relative to the aircraft's body-fixed origin, or the root or tip of any other wing segment.

+                "ID" : (uint)
+                    ID of the wing segment this wing segment's origin is being defined relative to.
+If 0, this wing segment's origin will be defined relative to the aircraft's body-fixed origin.

+                "location" : (string)
+                    May be "root" or "tip".
+Defines whether this wing segment's origin should be defined relative to the root or tip of the other wing segment.

+                "dx" : (float)
+                    Displacement of the origin from the selected reference point in the body-fixed x- direction.

+                "dy" : (float)
+                    Displacement of the origin from the selected reference point in the body-fixed y- direction.
+NOTE: If "side" is specified as "both", changing this value will shift both sides of the wing segment in the SAME direction.
+The effect is not mirrored.

+                "dz" : (float)
+                    Displacement of the origin from the selected reference point in the body-fixed z- direction.

+                "y_offset" : (float)
+                    Distance the origin should be shifted from the centerline (positive offset corresponds to outward).
+If "side" is specified as "both", this effect is mirrored.

+            "span" : (float)
+                Length of the wing segment, discounting sweep.
+If "side" is specified as "both", the total span of the segment is twice this value.

+            "twist" : (float, array, or string)
+                Gives the geometric twist of the wing.
+If specified as a float, then this is simply the mounting angle of the wing segment and the segment will have no further twist.
+If specified as an array, the array gives the twist as a function of span.
+The first column gives the span location as a fraction of the total span.
+The second column gives the twist at that span location.
+If specified as a string, this string must contain the path to a csv file containing the twist data formatted in columns, as with the array.
+For properties as a function of span, MachUp will linearly interpolate intermediate values.

+            "dihedral" : (float, array, or string)
+                Gives the dihedral of the wing segment.
+Defined the same as "twist".

+            "sweep" : (float, array, or string)
+                Gives the sweep angle of the wing segment.
+Defined the same as "twist".

+            "chord" : (float, array, or string)
+                Gives the chord length of the wing segment.
+Defined the same as "twist".

+            "airfoil" : (string or array)
+                Gives the section airfoil(s) of the wing segment.
+Can be the name of any airfoil defined under "airfoils" in this object.
+If specified as an array, the array gives the airfoil as a function of span.
+The first column gives the span location, as with "twist", and the second column gives the name of the airfoil at that location.
+Can also be the path to a csv file containing the airfoil distribution formatted in columns, as with the array.

+            "grid" : (uint)
+                Number of horseshoe vortices used to model the wing segment in the numerical lifting-line algorithm.

+            "clustering" : (bool, optional)
+                If 1, control points will be distributed using cosine clusering.
+Otherwise, points will be distributed linearly.
+Defaults to 1.

+            "control_surface" : (dict, optional)
+                Defines a control surface on the wing segment.

+                "root_span" : (float)
+                    The span location, as a fraction of total span, where the control surface begins.

+                "tip_span" : (float)
+                    The span location, as a fraction of total span, where the control surface ends.

+                "chord_fraction" : (float, array, or string)
+                    The depth of the control surface, as a fraction of the local chord length.
+Defined the same as "twist".
+If an array or file is specified, however, the start and end of the data must correspond with "root_span" and "tip_span", respectively.

+                "control_mixing" : (dict)
+                    Determines which control inputs move this control surface.
+A control surface can be affected by any numer of controls.

+                    "<CONTROL_NAME>" : (dict)

+                        "symmetric" : (bool)
+                            Specifies whether this control causes the control surface to deflect symmetrically.

+                        "mix" : (float)
+                            Linearly maps the control deflection to the control surface deflection.